oneapi-src/oneTBB/doc/main/reference/task_group_extensions.rst

                task_group_status run_and_wait(task_handle&&);

-               //only the requirements for the type of return value F have changed
+               //only the requirements for the return type of function F are changed
                template<typename F>
                void run(F&& f);
            };